lolpack/foilHats/README.md

 I used D3 to form and manipulate the graph.
 I started with an example available here: http://bl.ocks.org/1166403.

-If you want to view the graph in the browser, you'll need to serve the csv file as well.
+If you want to view the graph in the browser, you'll need to serve the entire directory.
 I recommend <a href="http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python">python</a> for this.